Charles Mingus: Musical style

-Personality and temper
+Personality

-Nearly as well known as his ambitious music was Mingus's often fearsome temperament, which earned him the nickname "The Angry Man of Jazz".
-His refusal to compromise his musical integrity led to many onstage eruptions, exhortations to musicians, and dismissals.
-Although respected for his musical talents, Mingus was sometimes feared for his occasionally violent onstage temper, which was at times directed at members of his band and other times aimed at the audience.
-He was physically large, prone to obesity (especially in his later years), and was by all accounts often intimidating and frightening when expressing anger or displeasure.
-When confronted with a nightclub audience talking and clinking ice in their glasses while he performed, Mingus stopped his band and loudly chastised the audience, stating: "Isaac Stern doesn't have to put up with this shit."
-Mingus destroyed a $20,000 bass in response to audience heckling at the Five Spot in New York City.
+Mingus had a notoriously fiery temperament, which earned him the nickname "the Angry Man of Jazz".
+His refusal to compromise his musical integrity led to many onstage outbursts, which were directed at members of his band and the audience alike; in 1965, midway through a performance, he ordered half his band backstage to practice.
+Noisy audiences were subject to expressions of ire.
+Mingus chastised one such with "Isaac Stern doesn't have to put up with this shit", and on another occasion ordered his band to read books instead of playing.
+Also in the 1960s, playing a gig at the Five Spot Café in New York City, Mingus reportedly destroyed a $20,000 bass in response to hecklers in the audience.

 Guitarist and singer Jackie Paris was a witness to Mingus's irascibility.
-Paris recalls his time in the Jazz Workshop: "He chased everybody off the stand except [drummer] Paul Motian and me ...
+Paris recalls his time in the Jazz Workshop: "He chased everybody off the stand except [drummer] Paul Motian and me...
 The three of us just wailed on the blues for about an hour and a half before he called the other cats back."

-On October 12, 1962, Mingus punched Jimmy Knepper in the mouth while the two men were working together at Mingus's apartment on a score for his upcoming concert at The Town Hall in New York, and Knepper refused to take on more work.
+On October 12, 1962, Mingus punched Jimmy Knepper in the mouth while the two men were working together at Mingus's apartment on a score for his upcoming concert at the Town Hall in New York, and Knepper refused to take on more work.
 Mingus's blow broke off a crowned tooth and its underlying stub.
 According to Knepper, this ruined his embouchure and resulted in the permanent loss of the top octave of his range on the trombone – a significant handicap for any professional trombonist.
 This attack temporarily ended their working relationship, and Knepper was unable to perform at the concert.
 Charged with assault, Mingus appeared in court in January 1963 and was given a suspended sentence.
 Knepper did again work with Mingus in 1977 and played extensively with the Mingus Dynasty, formed after Mingus's death in 1979.

 In addition to bouts of ill temper, Mingus was prone to clinical depression and tended to have brief periods of extreme creative activity intermixed with fairly long stretches of greatly decreased output, such as the five-year period following the death of Eric Dolphy.

 In 1966, Mingus was evicted from his apartment at 5 Great Jones Street in New York City for nonpayment of rent, captured in the 1968 documentary film Mingus: Charlie Mingus 1968, directed by Thomas Reichman.
-The film also features Mingus performing in clubs and in the apartment, firing a .410 shotgun indoors, composing at the piano, playing with and taking care of his young daughter Caroline, and discussing love, art, politics, and the music school he had hoped to create.
+The film also features Mingus performing in clubs and in the apartment, firing a .410 bore shotgun indoors, composing at the piano, playing with and taking care of his young daughter Carolyn, and discussing love, art, politics, and the music school he had hoped to create.